 A station is not required to provide "reasonable access" to non-federal candidates.
 However, it would not be judicious to completely ignore state and local elections in a station's programming.
 The Commission has interpreted a station's broad public interest obligations to include being responsive to the needs and interests of the station's communities and providing some coverage of local or state elections.
-A station whose programming does not even acknowledge important elections may be accused at renewal time of failing to meet its communities" requirement would apply and the station would have to allow "equal opportunities" to his or her legally qualified opponents for the same office.
+A station whose programming does not even acknowledge important elections may be accused at renewal time of failing to meet its community's needs.
+Remember, though, that if a station allows one non-federal candidate a "use," the "equal opportunities" requirement would apply and the station would have to allow "equal opportunities" to his or her legally qualified opponents for the same office.
 Furthermore, once access is granted to a state or local candidate, all other political rules, such as lowest unit charge, non-discrimination, and no censorship apply to that election.